-Members of college in statu pupillari of the College (A matriculated student following a course leading to the award of a degree, diploma, or certificate of the University).
+Members of college in statu pupillari of the College (a matriculated student following a course leading to the award of a degree, diploma, or certificate of the University, ie all JCR and MCR members of College).

 Witness

 A person who has witnessed the Respondent's behaviour or has witnessed a matter connected to the Respondent's behaviour as alleged in the Concern.
 The Witness may be someone to whom the behaviour was directed, or a third party.